Is Failing to Stop For a School Bus a Serious Charge?

 When Approaching From Behind a School Bus

-The duty to stop, per s.
-175(12) applies to a driver approaching from the rear of a stopped school bus, again with the overhead red signal lights flashing.
+The duty to stop, per section 175(12) applies to a driver approaching from the rear of a stopped school bus, again with the overhead red signal lights flashing.
 Furthermore, the amendment to the Highway Traffic Act that awaits proclamation will change the law such that the duty to stop applies for both, or either of, the overhead red signal lights or actuated stop arm are activated.

 A driver shall stop and wait to proceed, when either meeting from the front, or when approaching from the rear, until either the bus moves or the overhead red signal-lights have stopped flashing.
 The amendment will eventually also include where either the stop arm is no longer actuated or the overhead lights are no longer flashing.